grim-repo/tCWDC_S03js/README.md

 README for grim-repo configuration

 01172015-2210

-EDITED 01182015-1845 on local repo on foo;  appears up in grim-repo?
+EDITED01 01182015-1845 on local repo on foo;  appears up in grim-repo?
+EDITED02 01192015-0955 on local repo on foo again;  check if up on grim-repo

 NB there are two files in the parallel folder (the ground up version from STEP_A)